-A recent tread on Spikey Bits Facebook Group
+A recent tread on Spikey Bits Group sparked my curiosity.

-It took me exactly 5 seconds to pick 12.
-That easy.
-It took me 5 seconds to come up with a list I liked, and since writing this post, I’ve only swapped one, for a different tone of the same color.
+It took me five seconds to come up with a list I liked, and since writing this post, I’ve only swapped one, for a different tone of the same color.

 - Nuln Oil